MuhammadNaeemAkhtar/gatsby-basic-app/README.md

 - Learned about Gatsby page components and sub-components
 - Learned about React “props” and reusing React components

-## step 3: Introduction to styling in gatsby
+## STEP 2: Introduction to styling in gatsby

 One of the most straightforward ways to add global styles to a site is using a global .css stylesheet.